-302 NEUROSCIENCE A correlated presentation of the neuroanatomy and neurophysiology of mammalian CNS.
+- 302 NEUROSCIENCE A correlated presentation of the neuroanatomy and neurophysiology of mammalian CNS.
 Same course as Anatomy 302.
 Prerequisite: Permission of the instructor.
 Four hours.
-Anatomy and Physiology Staff.

-303 SPECIAL PROBLEMS IN PHYSIOLOGY Various problems are covered by means of lectures, reports and directed reading.
+Anatomy and Physiology Staff. - 303 SPECIAL PROBLEMS IN PHYSIOLOGY Various problems are covered by means of lectures, reports and directed reading.
 Prerequisites: 301; permission of the department chairman.
 Credit as arranged.
-Staff.

-- 308 BIOMETRICS AND APPLIED STATISTICS This course is designed as an introduction to the rational use and evaluation of statistical methods in the planning of experiments and the interpretation of biological data.
+Staff. - 308 BIOMETRICS AND APPLIED STATISTICS This course is designed as an introduction to the rational use and evaluation of statistical methods in the planning of experiments and the interpretation of biological data.
 The course includes a biometrics laboratory.
 Course limited to twelve students.
 Prerequisites: Math 110 or equivalent, and permission of instructor.
 Five hours.
 McCrorey. - 309 SYNAPTIC AND CONDUCTING MEMBRANES The mechanisms of synaptic transmission and nerve and muscle conduction will be explored, with particular emphasis on molecular structure and function.
 Prerequisites: 301 and 302, Biochemistry 301, 302, permission of the instructor.
 Three hours.
 Alternate years, 1977-78.
 Webb. - 310 MOLECULAR BASIS OF BIOLOGICAL MOTILITY This is an advanced course dealing with the molecular basis of muscle contraction and biological movement.
 The problems of energetics, mechanics and chemistry of biological motility will be considered in detail.
 Special emphasis will be given to the contraction of skeletal muscle.
 Lectures and conferences.
 Prerequisites: 301, 302, Biochemistry 301, 302, permission of the instructor.
 Three hours.
-Alternate years, 1976-77.
+Alternate years, 1978-79.
 Alpert. - 313 SEMINAR ON ENDOCRINE PHYSIOLOGY The course will be devoted to a study of current problems in endocrine research with major emphasis on the molecular mechanism of action of hormones.
 Prerequisites: 301 or Endocrinology 271; Biochemistry 301-302; permission of the instructor.
-Three hours.
-Low. - 317 PHYSIOLOGY OF THE CENTRAL NERVOUS SYSTEM The course will cover electrophysiological studies of the central nervous systems of mammals and invertebrates with particular emphasis on concepts dealing with information processing.
+Three hours, Low. - 317 PHYSIOLOGY OF THE CENTRAL NERVOUS SYSTEM The course will cover electrophysiological studies of the central nervous systems of mammals and invertebrates with particular emphasis on concepts dealing with information processing.
 Behavioral, neurochemical and clinical observations will also be used.
 Prerequisite: 301 or permission of instructor.
 Three hours.
 Whitehorn. - 323 PRINCIPLES AND ELEMENTS OF BIOMEDICAL INSTRUMENTATION This course is designed for the biologically trained researcher to provide a firm understanding of instrument methodology.
 Topics include basic electrophysics; transducers; the concepts and manipulation of bioelectric and other signals; physiological instrument systems.
 A laboratory supports these theoretical ideas.
 Prerequisite: Permission of the instructor.
 Five hours.
-Halpern and Staff. - 381 SEMINAR Presentation and discussion by advanced students and staff of current developments and research in the field.
-Prerequisite: Permission of the department chairman.
-One hour per semester. - 391 MASTER'S THESIS RESEARCH Credit as arranged. - 491 DOCTORAL THESIS RESEARCH Credit as arranged.
+Halpern and Staff.